nus-cs2103-AY2021S1/ip/docs/README.md

 Format: `event DESCRIPTION /at DATE`
 * `DESCRIPTION` should contain the description of the event to be added.
 * `DATE` should contain the date of the event to be added, in a `YYYY-MM-DD` format.
+* Duplicate events with the same description and date will not be added.
+Instead, an alert is show to the user.

 Examples:
 * `event CS2103 Tutorial /on 2020-09-17`